It’s way past time that we love our kids more than we love our guns. Firearms are the number one cause of death for our youth.

 We just witnessed another tragic shooting in a Georgia high school.
 The shooter was a 14 year old with an assault rifle he should never have had access to.
 The tragic loss of four innocent lives, and injuries of multiple others, will traumatize the 1900 students, staff, and families for the rest of their lives.

 Why does this keep happening?
-Our Minnesota legislature passed common sense gun safety laws that if passed on a national level could save countless lives
+Our Minnesota legislature passed common sense gun safety laws that if passed on a national level could save countless lives.
+There is still more work to do in Minnesota (including a safe storage law, not yet passed here.)

 Other common sense laws that have been shown to save lives include extreme risk laws, also called red flag laws, banning the sale of semi automatic assault style weapons to those under 21, and requiring background checks on all gun sales.